-Evaluating Charities & Making Recommendations
+Process for Evaluating Charities & Making Recommendations

 After conducting these rounds of evaluation, we update our recommendations and the reviews published on our site.
 All our Top and Standout Charities have received comprehensive reviews, but not all charities for which we have written comprehensive reviews are in these categories.

 This is the first round of our recommendation process.
 It is intended to generate a list of animal charities and their focus areas and to improve ACE’s overall understanding of the animal charity landscape.
-We need to have a sense of the types of animal charities in existence, and of how prevalent each is, in order to make strategic decisions about our research in general as well as the evaluation process in particular.
+We need to have a sense of the types of animal charities in existence, and of how prevalent each is, in order to make strategic decisions about our research in general—as well as the evaluation process in particular.

-Which groups are considered?
+Which organizations are considered?

-- Does the organization advocate or participate in violence or the destruction of property?
+- Does the charity advocate or participate in violence or the destruction of property?
 We have not rigorously evaluated the effectiveness of these tactics, but as a matter of caution, ACE does not endorse violence or property destruction as a means to help animals.
 We make an exception for very small amounts of property damage in support of a larger project, such as when a lock is broken in order to take footage of a farming operation.

 What do we publish as a result of this round?

 We list charities we considered in this round on our website with icons denoting their focus areas and links to their websites.
 We do not list charities that did not have websites, websites that did not correspond to active animal advocacy charities, or charities that advocate violence.
 We also do not list charities whose websites are not available in English or another language we can read, and which we have decided not to investigate further for that reason, because it is not fair to say that we have compared these charities to the other charities we have reviewed.
 We err on the side of inclusion for charities which seem to be genuine but may be defunct.